SmartMeshFoundation/Spectrum/README.md

 # SMChain
-SmartMesh Chain use new consensus and new block reward for SmartMesh ecosystem devices.
+SmartMesh Chain use new consensus and new block reward for SmartMesh ecosystem devices and IOT.